codingforpleasure/customized-workspace/Ubuntu/useful-resources/inkscape.md

 #### Reference

-See all in the following path:
+See all in the following source code of inkscape (cpp files):

 ```bash
 inkscape/src/actions